 The annual Sapporo Snow Festival in January attracts visitors from all over the world with its spectacular snow structures and sculptures.

-Some of the older buildings in Sapporo look more similar to European architecture than Japanese, and we honestly recommend spending time just learning more about the history behind some of these buildings.
+Some of the older buildings in Sapporo look more similar to European architecture than Japanese, and I recommend spending time learning more about the history behind some of these buildings.

-In terms of food, Sapporo might just be the global capital of Ramen.
-Ramen is, by far, the most widely consumed foodstuff in the city, and you can get practically any type of ramen that you can think of in this city, aside from a few other unique foods and drinks that you won’t be able to find anywhere else in Japan.
+In terms of food, Sapporo might just be the global capital of ramen.
+Ramen is, by far, the most widely consumed foodstuff in the city, and you can get practically any type of ramen that you can think of, as well as other unique food and drinks that you won’t be able to find anywhere else in Japan.
+Dining endlessly on ramen reminded me of my student days, only more delicious!

-Sapporo’s beer is also considered the best in the country, and the city is home to Japan’s oldest brewer Sapporo Breweries you can explore on a Sapporo private customized tour– so as you would expect, there are lots of bars and live entertainment venues in every corner of the city.
+Sapporo’s beer is also considered the best in the country, and the city is home to Japan’s oldest brewer Sapporo Breweries.
+You can explore on a Sapporo private customized tour, and you’ll find there are lots of bars and live entertainment venues in every corner of the city.

-But perhaps the best thing about Sapporo is the parks and squares neatly lined up in a row right at the center of the city that is so truly iconic during cherry blossom season.
-There, you’ll find places to relax, eat, drink, chill with your friends, and enjoy a few performances.
+But perhaps the best thing about Sapporo is the parks and squares neatly lined up in a row right at the center of the city.
+It explodes with life and color during cherry blossom season, and I found it a great place to relax, eat, drink, and chill with friends.

 Osaka is Japan’s second-largest urban area and the third-largest city overall.
 Despite its older brother, Tokyo, it is nevertheless a destination that you cannot overlook while visiting Japan.
-Osaka is located in the heart of Japan, making it an excellent location to begin your Japanese adventure.
+Osaka is located in the heart of the country, making it an excellent location to begin your Japanese adventure.

 Osaka has been one of Japan’s most significant cities throughout much of history, serving as the country’s capital.
 As a result, several of Osaka’s notable sites are among the best things to see in the city.
-The Osaka Castle is Osaka’s major attraction.
-The enormous Osaka Castle was erected in 1583 and takes up a huge amount of space.
+The Osaka Castle is a major attraction, erected in 1583, and the complex covers a huge area of the city.

-You probably already knew this was on the list, but a trip to Japan without seeing Tokyo is like eating lobster with no butter.
+A trip to Japan without seeing Tokyo is like eating lobster without butter.
+The macaroni without the cheese.
+The bacon without the eggs.
+You get the idea.
 Some would even go so far as to claim that Tokyo feels like an independent country in its own right.

-You may think of Tokyo as a contemporary metropolis, but there’s still a lot of history that remains.
-You may begin your journey in the historical area of Yanesen, a lovely and relaxing suburb named after the Yanaka, Nezu, and Sendagi districts it encompasses.
+You may think of present-day Tokyo as nothing more than a contemporary cityscape, but there’s still a lot of history that remains.
+Try the historical area of YaNeSen, a lovely and relaxing suburb named after the Yanaka, Nezu, and Sendagi districts it encompasses.

 If you want to shop and party on the side, check out Harajuku, which is known as the epicenter of Japanese fashion and pop culture.
 If you just wanna relax and escape the hustle and bustle, you can visit the city’s numerous parks, shrines, temples, and museums that are liberally scattered across town.

 In a nutshell, Tokyo has it all.
-It’s one of the most interesting cities in the world to visit.
-Furthermore, despite its vastness, it is exceptionally clean, well-organized, and safe in nearly every nook and cranny – as is almost all of traditional Japan.
+It’s one of the most interesting cities in the world to visit, but you might need to steel yourself if you’re not a fan of crowds.
+Having said that, despite its daunting size and population, it is spotless, well-organized, and safe in nearly every nook and cranny – as is almost all traditional Japan.
+I never once felt uneasy in Tokyo, but the same can’t be said for many other global cities of this magnitude.
+Japan is knocking it out of the park.

 4. Hiroshima Peace Memorial Park